 - Broken cannula / sensor head: I don’t really know that you call it, but it’s the part that goes into your abdomen… and in my case, stays there when you remove the sensor.
 This happened twice.
 At one point the support rep recommended I go to an urgent care clinic and have minor surgery to have it removed.

-Keep in mind that THIS is the sensor that it’s using to make auto-bolus corrections when you sugar’s high or pull you out of a low.
+Keep in mind that THIS is the sensor that it’s using to make auto-bolus corrections when your sugar’s high or to pull you out of a low.

 If your blood sugar really IS low.

 Not a single sensor in 6 months lasted longer than 5 days.
 When I elected to make the switch, I was told the “average” sensor life was 8 days.

 In the first 4 months, I got two Error 30s and one Error 5.
 That last one, in case you’re curious, is caused by the Contour NextLink’s uploaded BG values overwriting a buffer in the 670g that stores BG readings.
 That causes system memory to become corrupted and sends the pump into a reboot cycle every time you send it a BG value from the meter.
 You can disconnect the meter and enter the value manually or you can reset the pump to factory values and reprogram it at that point, but Medtronic recommends that you send them the pump for a replacement.